Task-4-2/Technical-Skills-as-bridge-to-reproducible-research/resources/Learning Unit/template_content.md

     - FAIR Learning Objects
     - FAIR Learning Unit Template
 ---

-# Learning Unit Template

-Introduction
+## Introduction
----
+In this document, you will find a short description of the three units that make up the learning path.

-title: "Reproducibility and Replicability in Scientific Research"
+# Learning Unit 1: Reproducibility and Replicability in Scientific Research
-author: "Agnes Janiska & Tuulikki Alamettälä"
-tags:
-    - FAIR-by-Design Learning Materials
-    - FAIR Learning Objects
-    - FAIR Learning Unit Template
----

-# Learning Unit 1

-This session focuses on reproducibility and replicability in scientific research.
+This unit focuses on reproducibility and replicability in scientific research.
 It is the first unit in the learning path title "Technical skills are the bridge to reproducible research: An introduction for data librarians".
-In this session we discuss what reproducibility is, the barriers there are to reproducibility and the benefits of reproducibility.
+In this unit we discuss what reproducibility is, the barriers there are to reproducibility and the benefits of reproducibility.

 ## Learning Objectives